Atom Grants

 Annual Grant Programs

-CHEFA grants fund Connecticut nonprofits advancing K-8 education, museums, family support, and workforce stabilization to strengthen community services and infrastructure.
+CHEFA’s annual grants support Connecticut nonprofits with research-driven programs in K-8 education, museums, family services, and workforce stabilization in long-term care and senior living.

 Overview